NHP234/File-sharing-app/PROGRESS.md

 | KICK (client) | 🔜 Todo | |

 **Blockers:**
-- Waiting for LOGIN/CREATE from Person 2
+- ~~Waiting for LOGIN from Person 2~~ ✅ LOGIN is ready!
 - File operations need UPLOAD from Person 1 for testing

 **Next Steps:**
-1. Can start MKDIR and LIST_CONTENT (only need LOGIN)
+1. ✅ LOGIN is ready - can start MKDIR and LIST_CONTENT now!
 2. Wait for UPLOAD to implement file operations
 3. Implement INVITE/KICK after CREATE is ready

 **Dependencies:**
-- Needs: LOGIN (from Person 2), UPLOAD (from Person 1 for testing)
+- Needs: ✅ LOGIN (from Person 2) - READY!, UPLOAD (from Person 1 for testing)
 - Blocks: None

 ---